pbrazeale/100-Days-of-Code/README.md

 Using OOP I created 5 modules.
 Main, 2 classes: Question, QuizBrain, data, and data2.
 Using: https://opentdb.com/api_config.php API, I manually downloaded a JSON data structure, cleaned it up and plugged into into the program to update the question_bank.

 Overall this was an enjoyable project, and I feel it solidified the OOP concepts covered in the previous lesson.

+### Day 018 Turtle GUI
+Created a popup that painted a Hirst style dot painting.

+Watched the lecture up to the point that Dr. Yu introduced the Colorgram module and then I ran with it, reading the documentation and figuring out how to convert Colorgram object into a needed tuple for Turtle.
+Created a painting function and extrapolated out the row function from the columns.
+All-in-all it was a fun project with only minor bugs to fix.
+Maybe took ~45 minutes to read and code up?